When you give them choices, your congregation can be a great source of potential volunteers.

 Maybe you have a special event coming up in club, and you need a few more adult helpers.
 Or it could be one of the upcoming activity awards is keeping you up at night because it is totally outside your area of expertise.
 These are perfect opportunities to get people from your congregation involved.

-Your church’s congregation is filled with potential helpers.
+Your church’s congregation may be filled with potential helpers.
 There are people who may not want to volunteer weekly, but would be happy to assist every so often.
 So get the word out about club.
 Keep it on their minds.
 Then ask for specific help.
 After all, people don’t volunteer if they don’t know there’s a need.

 Keep Club on their Minds